Unthrottled/ultra-marathon/content/accomplishments/b_machinelearning.md

 Once we felt like we felt like we had our fill of difficult mathematics, the next phase of education entered the picture, machine learning. https://www.fast.ai/ is the free resource that we used as the entry point into this world of data science.
 This portion of my maths journey was much easier to work on.
-Solving the problems in this course actually yielded things that where interesting.
+Solving the problems in these courses actually yielded things that were interesting.
 Rather than ending up with just a notebook filled with notes, I actually had a program that did interest things.

-What was even better was, I felt confident going into the courses and while taking them, because I understood the concepts at the core.
-In the end, I was able to go through the entirety of the material provided by the nice folks at fast.ai.
+Even better was that I felt confident going into the courses and continued to feel that way as the courses progressed.
+I felt as though I understood the concepts at the core.
+In the end, I was able to completely go through all the material provided by the nice folks at fast.ai.
 Which included building a machine learning model from scratch.

-I eventually reach a point where I had consumed everything that was offered from this resource, and I hit a major milestone.
-I distinctly remember the feeling of "Now what?" once I had completed my goal of being able to work with machine learning.
-Once I had read the crossroads in my journey I was faced with a decision on what to do next.
-Having fulfilled my purpose of being able to understand the inner workings of a complex and foreign topic, I needed to know what was next.
+Having consumed everything that was offered from this resource and hitting a major milestone, I distinctly remember the feeling of "Now what?"
+The goa,l to be able to work on machine learning problems, became actualized.
+I was at a crossroads in my journey I was faced with a decision on what to do next.
+Having fulfilled the purpose of being able to understand the inner workings of a complex and foreign topic, I needed to know what was next.
 Everything that I had been working on had be directed towards a goal, now that I was there I did not know what to do with myself.

-I had some options available to me, I could continue to learn more about various machine learning and data science topics.
-There were also data science related challenges and programs that I could participate in.
-However, time I had convinced myself, that I really did not care to get into the data science field.
-There were not any problems that I found fascinating enough to continue to keep my skills sharp.
-It might have been that I was not looking hard enough, but I did not have anything to work towards.
+There where some options available to, I could continue to learn more about various machine learning and data science topics.
+Various data science related challenges and programs existed, which I could participate in.
+However, by this time I had convinced myself that I really did not care to get into the data science field.
+There were not any problems that were fascinating enough to continue to keep my skills sharp.
+It might have been that I was not looking hard enough, but there was not anything worth working towards at this point.

 Late 2019, I decided that it was time for me to move onto the next interesting challenge.
-Looking back at things now, I realised that probably did not have to complete all the work upfront to start to dabble in machine learning.
-However, I am grateful that I did, because I now have more confidence when approaching mathematics problems.
+Looking back at things now, I realised there was not a need to complete all the work upfront to start to dabble in machine learning.
+However, I am grateful that I did, because I now have more confidence when approaching mathematical problems.

 ![Filled Notebooks](../images/maffs.png)

-In the end, I did not just end up with 3 notebooks filled up with the notes of my learning.
+In the end, 3 notebooks filled up with the notes of my learning was not all that I was left with.
 I gained the assurance of the fact that _I am_ capable of whatever I put my mind too.
 Even though the skills that I learn are perishable, the intuitions that I earned can easily be re-strengthened.
 Who knows, maybe one day I can find an interesting problem to work on that enables me to take advantage of these higher level maths.